 The best thing you can hope for is to find a way to hide said litter box — somewhere that keeps it out of sight, but doesn’t obscure it to the point that your cat decides to pee in, say, the bathtub.

-“To ensure a cat will use the litter boxopens in a new tab (any box), it should be as comfortable and easy for them to use as possible,” says certified feline behavior consultant and Kinship Collective member Cristin Tamburoopens in a new tab (aka the Cat Counseloropens in a new tab).
+“To ensure a cat will use the litter box (any box), it should be as comfortable and easy for them to use as possible,” says certified feline behavior consultant and Kinship Collective member Cristin Tamburo (aka the Cat Counselor).
 “In my opinion, bigger is always better when it comes to litter boxes.
 Ideally, they should be at least one and a half times the size of the cat, and your cat should be able to easily maneuver and turn around without having to play Twister.”

 That’s a tall order when it comes to traditional covered litter boxes, which can often feel like claustrophobic little caves to cats.
 With only one entrance/exit and no way to see what is going on just outside the box, some cats will eschew conventional covered litter boxes for fear of being ambushed either while doing their business — when they are most vulnerable — or upon exiting the enclosure.